PoliticalGraveyard.com

 SLEYDEN: See also Nicholas Nichols Cox

-SLICER: See also George Luzerne Hart, Jr.
+SLICER: See also George Luzerne Hart Jr.

 Slicer, T. A. — of Nevada County, Calif.
 Member of California state assembly 21st District, 1869-71.
 Burial location unknown.

-SLICK (Soundex S420) — See also CHESLICK, CLICK, ESLICK, GLICK, KLICK, LICK, SICK, SLACK, SLAK, SLICER, VANDERSLICE, VANSLICHTENHORST.
+SLICK (Soundex S420) — See also BESLIC, CHESLICK, CLICK, ESLICK, GLICK, KLICK, LICK, SICK, SLACK, SLAK, SLICER, VANDERSLICE, VANSLICHTENHORST.

 SLICK: See also John Marshall Rose